aiogram/aiogram/docs/api/methods/delete_message.md

 - A message can only be deleted if it was sent less than 48 hours ago.

+- A dice message in a private chat can only be deleted if it was sent more than 24 hours ago.

 - Bots can delete outgoing messages in private chats, groups, and supergroups.

 - Bots can delete incoming messages in private chats.